-If Baribocraft is new to you, they were a Canadian company out of Montreal during the late 1950s-70s that specialized in the production of maple and teak woodenware.
+If Baribocraft is new to you, they were a Canadian company out of Montreal during the late 1950s-70s that specialized in the production of maple woodenware.
 I wrote an article about Baribocraft here, and at the time only had these bowls to feature, along with sourced images to share.
 Today nearly all of the pieces featured in the article are my very own, swapped out along the way as I was lucky enough to find them.

 But my love affair with Baribo is not the love story I have for you on Valentines Day!
 The one I’m sharing is so sweet and, in my opionion, is love on many levels…